department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/research/2024-06 Community Care Self-Scheduling - Usability and Concept Testing/conversation-guide.md

 - And how does this match up to what you expected to find after submitting those options?

+- _If participant is using a screen reader:_
   - Ok, thank you.
-Let's pretend that the first provider under "All providers" matches what you're looking for.
+Let's pretend that the first provider under "All providers" (Dr. Kristina Jones, MD) matches what you're searching for.
 Go ahead and choose that provider.

+- _If participant is using screen magnification (or no AT):_
+  - Ok, thank you.
+Let's pretend that the second provider under "All providers" (Dr. Callista Grimes, DO) matches what you're searching for.
+Go ahead and choose that provider.

 ---

 _**Participant is on choose time and date page:**_

+- This page is not completely accurate for what would actually be here, but we do have a representation of the steps you’d take at this point.
+Could you review those and talk me through that?
+- _If needed:_
   - Is there anything confusing about this page and the information included here?
   - Is there anything missing you’d expect to find on this page?

-- Now, slowly walk me through how you would continue from here and go ahead and take those next steps. _(Stop participant to ask about any usability hurdles)_
+- Thank you.
+Now, let’s imagine we selected July 26 for the date and then 8:30 am for the time.
+And, keeping that in mind, you can go ahead and select continue.

 ---